Hidden-Hyperparameter/DL_2024Sp_CP3/docs/note.md

 ![](./gan_loss.png)

+2. The training process is shown in the folder [folder](../train_gan_image_history/).
+Notice that the generated images are very bad at the beginning, but they will be improved afterwards.

 ## What I have learned
 1. Never tune something by yourself--use packages.
 For example, don't manually (automatically) adjust learning rate in order to make the training stable.
 You should believe `Adam`, and let it run for 100 epochs.
 Maybe the results would be disappointing at first, but they will be improved. (see the images in the `train_gan_image_history` folder).
 Specifically, avoid this kind of code: